3 Days at Banff National Park

 PS: If it is your first time staying at an Airbnb, click this link to get $40 off your first stay!

-- Pack breakfast to enjoy during sunrise.
+- Pack breakfast to enjoy during your sunrise adventure.

 - After Moraine Lake, make your way to Lake Louise to grab a highly coveted parking spot and kick off your hike for the day!